kristopolous/2019-november-novel/ch4.md

 The definition of the thing sits inside this geometry of being and is confined by it so the extracted value follows accelerating, sustaining, and then diminishing returns.
 The S-curve is defeated by having a permeable geometry of being.
 Tomorrow isn't a place, it's a process of an aggressive commitment to change.

-Society progresses one funeral at a time.
-Future thought is being eager to orchestrate your own epistemological funeral as frequently as possible.
+If society progresses one funeral at a time, future thought is about being eager to orchestrate your own epistemological funeral as frequently as possible.